-How to Submit an Arizona Food Stamp Application by Mail
+Submitting an Arizona Food Stamp Application by Mail

 If you prefer to fill out a physical food stamp application form, you may download and print a copy of the application from the DES website.
-Alternatively, you can contact a DES office to receive a copy if you do not have a printer.
+Alternatively, you can contact a DES office to mail you a copy if you do not have a printer.
 Simply fill out all of the required fields, sign your application and return it by mail to your local DES office.

 When using a paper form to sign up for food stamps in Arizona, note that you can submit your form with just your name, address and signature.
 As long as these three things are present, the DES can file your application.
-You will then need to provide all of the other required information at a later date.
+But you will then need to provide all of the other required information at a later date.

-How to Apply for SNAP In-Person in Arizona
+Applying for SNAP In-Person in Arizona

 You may also apply for food stamps by visiting a local DES office in person.
-To do so, you can either print and fill out your application ahead of time, or pick up the form in person.
+To do so, you can either print and fill out your application ahead of time or pick up the form in person.

 If you need help filling out your form, you may contact a community assistor in your area.
 Assistors are individuals who are trained to help you apply for SNAP benefits.
 Once your application is complete, it can be dropped off at the DHS in person.

-How to Check Your SNAP Application Status in Arizona
+Checking Your SNAP Application Status in Arizona